 And there you have it!
-We've officially cracked the code for show-stopping ridiculously delicious watermelon and feta salad.
+We've officially cracked the code for show-stopping ridiculously delicious spicy watermelon salad.
 You're going to be a summer barbecue hero all summer long!

 Quick Recap and Some Tips:

-Alrighty, if you forgot to take notes along the way, here are some tips for making the best ever watermelon and feta salad and making all of your dreams come true!
+Alrighty, if you forgot to take notes along the way, here are some tips for making the best ever spicy watermelon salad and making all of your dreams come true!

 Hey Nutrition Lady, tell me about watermelon!

 Folks, it would be my pleasure!
 First up, watermelon is incredibly hydrating.
 Just like the name implies, this lovely summer melon is more than 90% water.